 Signs of Overdose

-Overdose symptoms include seizures, respiratory problems, lethargy, coma and even death.
+Serious overdose symptoms include seizures, respiratory problems, lethargy, and even coma.
 If you notice any of these symptoms get to your vet as soon as possible.
-There is a small window to get your pet to the vet.
-For serious cases, you will notice when they get to the point of falling into a coma in which case you should get them help before matters get worse.
+There’s a small window to get your pet to the veterinarian.
+For very serious cases, the point of falling into a coma, get them help ASAP before matters get even worse.

 If you are unsure about Dramamine dosage or how often to administer this medication, speak with your vet.
 They will ask about your dog’s current weight and exact symptoms to determine a good solution.
 If administering it for the first time reaching out to a vet is a must.